-Good street visibility and word-of-mouth marketing has served salons well for many years.
+Good street visibility and word-of-mouth marketing have served salons well for many years.

-Your client’s attention continues to move to their smartphones.
-And if you want to be the salon they choose, I encourage you to pay attention to what I’m about to share with you today.
+Your clients’ attention continues to move to their smartphones.
+If you want to be the salon they choose, I encourage you to pay attention to what I’m about to share with you today.

-I’m going to lead you through 7 salon marketing strategies that you can implement already this week in order to boost your visibility online.
+I’m going to walk you through 7 salon marketing strategies that you can implement this week to boost your visibility online.

-In fact, these are some of the marketing strategies and tips we teach and help salon owners implement here at The Salon Business.
+These are some marketing strategies and tips we teach and help salon owners implement here at The Salon Business.
 Strategies that have proven themselves over and over again.

 Delivering the best salon services is not enough.

-If people who are looking for the services your salon provides cannot find you, what difference does it make?
+If people looking for the services your salon provides cannot find you, what difference does it make?

 But you will not be able to do it without the right technology.
 The platform I recommend to business owners who wants to improve their presence online is Mangomint.